Place this where you want the toc to go

 • A tapestry needle for weaving in ends (more about that later)

-Step One (Working on Straight Needles)
+Step 1: (Working on Straight Needles)

 One short row of stitches has been cast onCasting on or the process of placing stitches on the needle is always the first step for any knitting project.